 Beyond Monthly Income

-Approval for SSDI unlocks access to money-saving, life-enhancing benefits beyond regular monthly income.
+Approval for Social Security Disability Insurance unlocks access to money-saving, life-enhancing benefits beyond regular monthly income.

 You’re eligible for this medical, hospital and prescription coverage 24 months after your SSDI benefits begin.